Azure/azure-sdk-for-c/emitter-design.md

 ```

 A user must access the `foo` field only if `kind` is `FOO` and access the `bar` field only if `kind` is `BAR`.
-Otherwise, we may have an undefined behavior which can lead to all sort of very bad bugs (dangling pointer,
+Otherwise, we may have an undefined behavior which can lead to all sort of very bad bugs (dangling pointers,
-memory leak, security issues etc).
+memory leaks, security issues etc).

 The second option is to use a visitor pattern (simplified).